Service as a competitive advantage

 Why does service in particular have such high development potential?

 This showed that the companies with the best service organizations generate 70 percent more turnover in service than average companies.
 At the same time, they are significantly more profitable.
 It is striking that the above-average performers are not only very well positioned in traditional customer services, but also offer new business models and focus much more strongly on the customer.
-It is precisely this new customer centricity that is the key element of Service 4.0.
+It is precisely this new customer focus that is the key element of Service 4.0.

 The aim is to put the customer at the center of attention and to create new service products and business models that significantly increase customer loyalty and satisfaction.
 The VDMA has established that the share of service in total sales has already risen from 12 to 20 percent in the last 20 years.